-The custodian of public records must deny inspection when the record is made confidential by statute.
-Berry v.
-State, 145 Ariz.
-12, 13-14, 699 P.2d 387, 388-89 (App.
-1985).
 Although there is a presumption in favor of access to public records, this presumption may be outweighed by legitimate government considerations of privacy and the best interests of the State.
-Scottsdale Unified Sch.
+See Scottsdale Unified Sch.
 Dist.
 No. 48 v.
 KPNX Broad.
 Co., 191 Ariz.
-297, 300, ¶ 9, 955 P.2d 534, 537 (1998).
-If the custodian of public records determines that these interests outweigh the public's right of inspection, he or she may refuse to disclose the records but if challenged, he or she has the burden of overcoming the presumption in favor of disclosure.
-Id.
+297, 300, ¶ 9, 955 P.2d 534, 537 (1998)

+(confidentiality, privacy, or other "best interests of the state" can outweigh the public's right of inspection under the Public Records Law, but the State has the burden of overcoming the legal presumption favoring disclosure); United States v.
+Loughner, 807 F.Supp.2d 828, 835 (D. Ariz.
+2011) (criminal defendant's Sixth Amendment right to fair trial may overcome duty to disclose otherwise public documents under Arizona public records law).
 A public body or public officer may seek a declaratory judgment in cases in which it is unclear whether or not disclosure is appropriate.
 See Arpaio v.
 Citizens Publ'g Co., 221 Ariz.
 130, 211 P.3d 8 (App.
 2008).
+Below are the three exemptions that may shield certain public records from disclosure.